oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-Below is a non-normative example of an SD-JWT-R represented as a verifiable presentation
+Below is a non-normative example of an SD-JWT-D represented as a verifiable presentation
 encoded as JSON and signed as a JWS compliant to [@VC_DATA].

 ```json